Notes

 - The same seems true for the brown block, which knocks us out when pushed against an obstacle.

-- Different to the green block, the brown one can be pushed against an obstacle, but only from the top (and bottom as we learn latter).
+- Different to the green block, the brown one can be pushed against an obstacle, but only from the top (and bottom as we learn later).

 - Pushing a block into the blob makes the blob disappear.
 Another thing learned.